AakashKumar21/Doorbell-Intercom/README.md

-# Doorbell-Intercom
+# Walkie-Talkie
- Doorbell intercom made using stm32 and esp8266
+Two way voice communication using ESP8266 and STM32.